 - Stop saying you are going to write a book one day and just do it.
 Books don’t write themselves.

 You can’t just say Fuck It on this one.
 Unfortunately.
 You’re going to need some.
 The universe does suck like that.

 Ideas for money:

-- Sell things like shoes and your husbands records.
+– Sell things like shoes and your husbands records.
 But don’t sell your body or your house.
-Leverage against it if you can – your house that is.
+If you are lucky enough to own a house you could try leveraging against it if you can.
 But leverage only what you can afford to pay back each month.

 – Rent your house.
 This needs to cover the mortgage and the bills.

 – Start saving – don’t eat out so much, ebay old clothes, buy Lambrusco instead of Malbec.
 Ok don’t do that but don’t have that second pint in the pub.
 Take your own lunch to work.
 If you really want this trip you’ll save.

 – Sell your record / shoe /stamp collection

 – Take a mortgage holiday for 3-6 months (do this BEFORE you resign)

 – Don’t resign – see if you can switch to contract work or whether you can work remotely for a few months.